 Experimenting Beyond Traditional Loaves

-• Pizza Dough: By adjusting the dough settings, you can create a perfectly kneaded pizza base ready for your favourite toppings.
+• Pizza Dough: By adjusting the dough settings, you can create a perfectly kneaded pizza base ready for your favorite toppings.

 • Jam and Preserves: Surprisingly, many bread machines come with a jam setting, allowing you to cook down fresh fruit into delicious, homemade spreads.